WebAssembly/spec/spectec/test-prose/TEST.md

 allocdata byte*
 1. Let di be { DATA: byte*; }.
+2. Let a be |s.DATA|.
-2. Append di to the s.DATA.
+3. Append di to the s.DATA.
-3. Return |s.DATA|.
+4. Return a.

 allocdatas x_0*
 1. If x_0* is [], then: